Parametrics of electromagnetic searches for axion dark matter: DM detection experiments

 At microwave frequencies, it is relatively simple to find low-loss transparent dielectrics, which can almost saturate these bounds --- for example, the MADMAX~\cite{TheMADMAXWorkingGroup:2016hpc,Brun:2019lyf} proposal currently aims to use LaAlO$_3$ layers, with permittivity $\epsilon \simeq 24$.
 However, at higher frequencies, it may be difficult to find suitable dielectrics with large $n$.
 For example, in the energy range $\sim 0.2 - 0.5 \eV$, a potentially practical pair of transparent dielectrics is Si ($n \simeq 3.4$) and ${\rm Al}_2 {\rm O}_3$ ($n \simeq 1.77$).
 This gives a suppression of $\frac{8}{\pi^2} \left(\frac{1}{n_2} - \frac{1}{n_1}\right)^2 \simeq 0.07$ for the absorbed power, relative to the volume-limited value.

 In addition, for a small number of layers, the shielded volume required may be significantly larger than the dielectric-occupied volume, e.g.\ to allow space for the focussing optics.
-In that sense, the experiment is even further from optimality.\footnote{Techniques such as using microlens arrays rather than single lens~\cite{ChilesPersonal} may help with volume utilisation.} However, such experiments can still be efficient compared to other high-frequency proposals, such as dish antennae~\cite{Horns:2012jf}.
-For example, if we consider the Si/Si${\rm O}_2$ chirped stacks with reach shown in figure~\ref{figdpsens} (these have 100 periods each, and area $\sim (18 \cm)^2$, covering an octave in axion mass range), an equivalent reach could be obtained from a $\sim {\rm meter}^2$ dish antenna in the same background magnetic field.
+In that sense, the experiment is even further from optimality.\footnote{Techniques such as using microlens arrays rather than a single lens~\cite{ChilesPersonal} may help with volume utilisation.} However, such experiments can still be efficient compared to other high-frequency proposals, such as dish antennae~\cite{Horns:2012jf}.
+For example, if we consider the Si/Si${\rm O}_2$ chirped stacks with reach shown in figure~\ref{figdpsens} (each of these has 100 periods, covers an octave in axion mass range, and has area $\sim (18 \cm)^2$), an equivalent reach could be obtained from a $\sim {\rm meter}^2$ dish antenna in the same background magnetic field.
 This dish would require a significantly larger volume for the magnetic field, and could only concentrate the emitted photons onto a significantly larger area, complicating detection.
-If larger volumes of photonic material could be fabricated, or larger refractive index contrasts achieved, the comparison would be even more favourable.
+If larger volumes of photonic material could be fabricated, or larger refractive index contrasts achieved, the comparison would be even more favourable to the layered materials.

 The cavity and dielectric haloscope examples above achieved $\bar P$ values at $\OO(1)$ of the limit.
 An example of a target that could theoretically attain the limit almost fully (for a uniform background magnetic field, within a narrow axion mass range) is a uniform plasma, of large extent compared to the axion Compton wavelength (as analysed in~\cite{Lawson:2019brd}).
 It should be noted that the wire meta-materials proposed in~\cite{Lawson:2019brd} most likely do not have this property, and have power absorption at $\OO(1)$ of the limit, similarly to a cavity haloscope.